Maria Flavia Maiorano

 The Grand Tour of Italian Women.
 Travels and travel writing of salonnières and Arcadian poetesses between the late 18th and early 19th centuries.

 The research project focuses on odeporic texts written between the second half of the eighteenth century and the first half of the nineteenth century by Italian salonnières and Arcadian poetesses.
-The selected corpus includes writings—some of them unpublished—that are quite varied in genre: diaries, illustrated volumes, poetic compositions.
-The journeys recounted in these texts serve an educational function similar to that fulfilled by the Grand Tour for foreigners, representing the culmination of the educational path that the authors undertake in their respective salons and in the Arcadia Academy.
-In light of such testimonies, the salon and Arcadian environments emerge not only as places of cultural formation, but also as privileged centers for the spread of female mobility.
-The aim is to recover and analyze—using research methods ranging from historical-philological approaches to comparative, cultural, and women's studies—travel writings that have long been neglected by critics.
-In doing so, the ambition is to restore a missing link that allows the connection of Italian female odeporic literature of the eighteenth and nineteenth centuries with the much better-known accounts of foreign travelers of the Grand Tour.
+The selected corpus includes writings, some of which are unpublished, that are highly varied in terms of type: diaries, illustrated volumes, poetic compositions.
+The journeys recounted in these texts serve an educational function similar to that of the Grand Tour for foreigners, representing the culmination of the educational path these authors undertake in their respective salons and in the Arcadian Academy.
+In light of such testimonies, the salon and Arcadian environments emerge not only as places of cultural formation but also as privileged centers promoting female mobility.
+The aim is to uncover and analyze—using investigative methods that range from historical-philological studies to comparative, cultural, and women’s studies—travel writings long neglected by critics.
+In this way, the project aspires to restore a missing link that will connect Italian female odeporic writing from the eighteenth and nineteenth centuries to the much better known works of foreign female and male travelers of the Grand Tour.

 Italian Studies; Travel Literature; Women's Studies.